cartoon-raccoon/cbrainfuck/README.md

 # cbrainfuck

-Brainfuck implementation written in less than 200 source lines of C.
+Brainfuck implementation written in less than 250 source lines of C.

-No frills, no nothing, you get 30 kilobytes of memory, and that's it.
+No frills, you get by default 30 kilobytes of memory, you can specify more if needed.
+That's all the customization you get.

 Tokei Output: